privacore/helppages-privafox/en/cookiecontrol/introduction.md

 #Control local cookies

-By using the cookecontroller you can easily control cookies saved on your computer.
+By using the cookiecontroller you can easily control cookies saved on your computer.